-Lisa St. Hilaire asks if the original purchase information from the city is part of the application.
+Lisa St. Hilare asks if the original purchase information from the city is part of the application.
 Did the original purchase from the city include the area that is labeled on these maps as pad #34 and that which would be within that tax parcel?
 Mr. Pinette answers yes.
-Lisa St. Hilaire states that then makes it not nineteen (19) pads, but twenty (20) which makes twenty-six (26), when they keep stating twenty-four (24).
+Lisa St. Hilare states that then makes it not nineteen (19) pads, but twenty (20) which makes twenty-six (26), when they keep stating twenty-four (24).
 Roland Pinette states that lot #34 is one of the lots that they want to include in the expansion.
 It meets the setbacks.
-Lisa St. Hilaire asks if this lot, #34 is still part of the original twenty-four (24).
+Lisa St. Hilare asks if this lot, #34 is still part of the original twenty-four (24).
 Chair Willis says that from the look of the lines, yes.
 This lot is inside of the 'broken lines' which is listed at the original part of the park.
 It is not on the new property.
-This lot would likely fit into area B. Chair Willis tells the applicant that the planning board has been clear, and if the applicants want to move these lots around, they will meet the ordinance as it is written today.
+This lot would likely fit into areas A. Chair Willis tells the applicant that they have been clear, and if they want to move these lots around, they will meet the ordinance as it is written today.